Contact the Office of Graduate Admissions and Recruitment

 Degree Requirement

-All candidates must complete a minimum of two (2) years of pre-professional coursework from a U.S. regionally accredited institution or international equivalent (minimum total of 61 semester or 91.5 quarter credits).
+All candidates must complete a minimum of two (2) years of pre-professional coursework from a U.S. regionally accredited institution or international equivalent (minimum total of forty (40) semester or sixty (60) quarter credits).

 • All applicants are required to submit official transcripts from all colleges and universities attended.
 Official transcripts should be sent directly to PharmCAS.
 Please refer to the PharmCAS application for additional information and instructions.